irfantoor/engine/README.md

 Irfan's Engine uses IrfanTOOR\Http which implements the psr/http-message.

-Note: This documentation is just to get you started, you are encouraged to study the code and the examples in the examples folder, which might help you get going , by adding, extending or even writing your own classes and/or frameworks.
+Note: This documentation is just to get you started, you are encouraged to study the code and the examples in the examples folder, which might help you get going, by adding, extending or even writing your own classes and/or frameworks.

 ## Quick Start